You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 See on amazon

-See on amazonCamping accessories:
+See on amazonCamping accessories: to go or not to go?

 See on amazonDo you have any feedback from people who have travelled alone on horseback?